axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 These roles are system roles that are intended to be used by any user.
 To ensure this, an ACL entry is generated for those roles granting action "READ" to the null group (all users).

-Most of those default RoleDefinitions also had role with the same name in the old role model (all but sailing_viewer).
-On existing servers, users having any old role, need to get an equivalent role associated.
+Most of those default RoleDefinitions also had a role with the same name in the old role model (all but sailing_viewer).
+On existing servers, users having any old role need to get an equivalent role associated.
 Any user having one of these old roles (excluding the "admin" case described below) will have the new version of this role qualified by the server's default group associated.
 This means those users should still have equivalent permissions but only for objects owned by the mentioned server group.

 Any other role would be lost.
 This is most probably an unlikely case due to the fact that the old permission UI had no possibility to define new roles.

 ### Tenants

-Existing users (including the "admin" but excluding "<all>) will automatically get a UserGroup created named like the user with the suffix "-tenant".
+Existing users (including the "admin" but excluding "<all>") will automatically get a UserGroup created named like the user with the suffix "-tenant".
 This means the admin's tenant is called "admin-tenant".

 ### Default creation tenant